 If you’re using larger patterns or heavy, weighted patterns, you need to have the right gear to go with it.
 I would recommend using size 6 or 7 wt rods with 3X tippet, and pair this with a floating line or a sinking tip line for the best success.

 The best way to fish your Buggers is with a tight line and an active retrieve.
 Don’t focus too much on your presentation or mastering that drag-free drift with your fly rod.
 Instead, focus on casting out to promising spots, and you’ll be guaranteed a catch.
 The trout just can’t resist this tasty-looking fly.

 Feel free to play around with different techniques, as you’re not limited to just one style of fly fishing when it comes to fishing with Buggers.
 Try casting perpendicular to the bank and stripping in short, sharp bursts to grab the trout’s attention, or shake it up by slowing down your retrieve and pausing from time to time.

 One top tip when fishing with Wooly Buggers is to cover the water.
 Don’t waste time and energy casting out to the same spots on the river again and again.
 You’ll catch more fish by moving around and choosing new places to cast to if you don’t get any bites in one location.

 The Wrap Up

-So there you have our complete review of the Woolly Bugger pattern!
+So there you have our complete review of the Wooly Bugger pattern!
 It’s an iconic, versatile, and productive fly that every fly angler should have handy on any fly fishing trip.
-And now, you’re all set to skip the fly shop and tie your own Woolly Buggers instead!
+And now, you’re all set to skip the fly shop and tie your own Wooly Buggers instead!